oar-team/kameleon/docs/source/recipe.rst

             `-- microstep
                 `-- command

-The recipe also contains set of `Global variables`_ declaration and some imports like :ref:`aliases` and :ref:`checkpoint`.
+The recipe also contains a set of `Global variables`_ declaration and some imports such as :ref:`aliases` and :ref:`checkpoint`.

 Here is an example of a recipe: